rusq/osx-callhistory-decryptor/README.md

 ## Usage
 Start the program with `-h` command line flag to see the usage help.
 Available options will differ depending on the OS the program being started on.

+## MacOS

+Open the Terminal.app. ([How?][3])

+1. Get the copy of the `CallHistory.storedata` from source OS X machine.
+The file is stored in this location:

+        "$HOME/Library/Application Support/CallHistoryDB/CallHistory.storedata"

+    with `$HOME` being the user's home directory.

+    Copy it to the same directory where you've unpacked the 'callhistory':

+       $ cp "$HOME/Library/Application Support/CallHistoryDB/CallHistory.storedata" .

+2. Start the callhistory decryptor:

+        $ ./callhistory

+3. You will be prompted for your user's logon password, this allows the program to fetch the callhistory key from the OS X keychain.
+You can also provide the call history key manually using the `-k` command line flag.
+Example:

+        $ ./callhistory -k YSBzZWNyZXQga2V5IDEyCg==

+4. The output will be printed onto the terminal by default.
+You can specify an output file by providing the `-o` command line flag:

+        $ ./callhistory -o output.csv

+If the database file is called differently than `CallHistory.storedata`, then use `-f` command line flag to provide the filename:

+        $ callhistory -o output.csv -f Calls.db

+## Linux, Windows, etc.

 You will still to obtain the database and the encryption key from the MacOS system.

 1. Get the copy of the `CallHistory.storedata` from source OS X machine.
 The file is stored in this location: